riiicil/RJ-Auto-Metadata/README.md

 *   **📈 Optional Usage Analytics:**
    *   Can send anonymous data (like OS version, event counts, success rates) using Google Analytics Measurement Protocol to help the developer improve the application (`src/utils/analytics.py`).
 Associated with a unique, anonymous `installation_id`.
 Can be implicitly disabled by not having Measurement ID/API Secret configured at build time (or potentially via a future setting).
 *   **👁️‍🗨️ Console Visibility Toggle (Windows Only):**
-   *   Provides a switch in the UI to show or hide the underlying console window, useful for monitoring detailed logs or troubleshooting in the packaged application (`src/utils/system_checks.py`, `src/ui/app.py`).
+   *   Provides a switch in the UI to **minimize/restore** the underlying console window (`RJ Auto Metadata.exe`).
+This is useful for temporarily hiding the console while keeping detailed logs accessible.
 Visibility state is saved in the configuration.
+   *   **Alternative No-Console Executable:** For users who prefer **no console window at all**, a second executable (`RJ Auto Metadata No Console.exe`) is included in the installation directory (e.g., `C:\Program Files (x86)\RJ Auto Metadata`).
+Running this file directly will launch the application without an initial console window.
 ## 3. 🔄 Workflow Overview

 The application follows these general steps during processing: